Spread0x/isitfit/README.md

 ## Usage

+### Pre-requisites

+The AWS CLI should be configured with a user/role with the following minimal policies:

+`AmazonEC2ReadOnlyAccess, CloudWatchReadOnlyAccess`

 ### Example 1: basic usage

+Calculate AWS EC2 used-to-billed cost

 ```
 > isitfit
 Is it fit?

-Cost-Weighted Average Utilization (CWAU) of the AWS EC2 account:
 Fetching history...
 Found 8 EC2 instances
 Cloudtrail page 1: 1it [00:00,  5.18it/s]